 Consent, Release and Indemnity Agreement

-We, the undersigned, for and in consideration of providing the undersigned Player with the opportunity to participate in the Florida Possums/Oh Yeah Lacrosse, do hereby unconditionally release and agree to indemnity and hold harmless the Florida Possums/Oh Yeah Lacrosse and the U.S. Lacrosse, Inc. and any person, coach, volunteer or entity employed by or associated with any of them from any and all claims for personal injury, death, property damage or any type of claim or damage (including, but not limited to attorney’s fees and litigation expenses) resulting from or arising out of the undersigned Florida Possums/Oh Yeah Lacrosse for the 2019 Fall Season.
+We, the undersigned, for and in consideration of providing the undersigned Player with the opportunity to participate in the Florida Possums/Oh Yeah Lacrosse, do hereby unconditionally release and agree to indemnity and hold harmless the Florida Possums/Oh Yeah Lacrosse and the U.S. Lacrosse, Inc. and any person, coach, volunteer or entity employed by or associated with any of them from any and all claims for personal injury, death, property damage or any type of claim or damage (including, but not limited to attorney’s fees and litigation expenses) resulting from or arising out of the undersigned Florida Possums/Oh Yeah Lacrosse for the 2020 Summer Season.

 We, the undersigned, hereby consent and grant to the coaches or volunteers of the Florida Possums/Oh Yeah Lacrosse Program with the express authority and discretion, but not the requirement, to provide any medical or emergency services needed by the undersigned Player during his/her participation in the sport of lacrosse with the undersigned parent being financially responsible for such services.